 Halloween Funfetti Cookies are the perfect sweet treat to bake this October!
 These confetti cookies, made seasonal by the use of spooky sprinkles in place of traditional rainbow ones, are perfect for sharing.
 Makes 32 cookies.

-That said, I really struggle with Halloween entertaining because while it’s my kind of holiday and super low-key, I struggle with what to actually serve to guests, if anything.
+Truth be told, I struggle with Halloween entertaining because while it’s my kind of holiday and low-key, I don’t know what to serve guests.

 In the past, we’ve always ordered pizza on our street or gone to a friends’ house for pizza before trick-or-treating, and it appears that this year will be the same.

 Looking for a Halloween dish, but you don’t know where to start?
-Check out my Halloween recipe collection!
+Check out my Halloween recipe index!

 - Stand mixer or hand mixer